 Mount Desert Island is home to spectacular Acadia National Park, and for many visitors, the two places are one and the same.
 Yet the park’s holdings are only part of the appeal of this popular island, which is connected to the mainland by a short causeway.
-Besides the parklands, there are scenic harbor-side villages and remote backcountry roads aplenty, lovely B&Bs and fine restaurants, oversize 19th-century summer “cottages,” and the historic tourist town of Bar Harbor.
+Besides the parklands, there are scenic harborside villages and remote backcountry roads aplenty, lovely B&Bs and fine restaurants, oversize 19th-century summer “cottages,” and the historic tourist town of Bar Harbor.

-The island isn’t huge -- it’s only about 15 miles from the causeway to the southernmost tip at Bass Harbor Head -- yet you can do an awful lot of adventuring in such a compact space, and see many different kinds of towns and landscapes.
+The island isn’t huge—it’s only about 15 miles from the causeway to the southernmost tip at Bass Harbor Head—yet you can do an awful lot of adventuring in such a compact space and see many different kinds of towns and landscapes.
 The best plan is to take it slowly, exploring if possible by foot, bicycle, canoe, and/or kayak, giving yourself a week to do it.
 You’ll be glad you did.

-See It, Say It: What's for Mount Des-sert? -- There is some debate about how to correctly pronounce the island to which I'm referring in this section.
-The name is of French origin; technically, it should be "Mount days-airt," but nobody says it that way anymore.
-Some locals say “Mount des-sert,” like what you have after dinner, which is pretty close to the French way of saying things.
+A word on pronunciation: There is some debate about how to correctly pronounce the island to which we're referring.
+The name is of French origin; technically, it should be Mount days-airt, but nobody says it that way anymore.
+Most locals say “Mount Des-sert,” like what you have after dinner, which is pretty close to the French way of saying things.
 (Notice the accent on the last syllable.)
-However, plenty of tourists, transplants, and locals also say dez-ert (like the Sahara), and that’s not wrong. . . after all, that’s how it’s spelled.
-Pretty confounding.
+However, plenty of tourists, transplants, and locals also say Dez-ert (like the Sahara), and that’s not wrong.
+After all, that’s how it’s spelled.